 “Decide on your priorities and use them as a filter for all decision-making,” says Ashley Stork, owner and lead planner of Magnolia Vine Events in Birmingham, Alabama.

-At an average of $19,302, those three line items can account for almost 60 percent of the budget.
-Catering is another big expense at $70 per person.
+At an average of $15,700, those three line items can account for over 50 percent of the budget.
+Catering is another big expense at $75 per person.
 Stork says catering and drinks are some of the biggest expenses for her clients.
 Passed appetizers, late-night snacks, and a full open bar are nice-to-haves but add up quickly.

 Regardless of what you decide your final number is, you need to stay organized.
 Menke recommends The Knot’s wedding budget tool.
 It’s important to share your budget with vendors line-by-line and each step of the way.
 If a company won’t negotiate, don’t be afraid to walk away.